Ozdemir-B/avesis_search/readme.txt

--> source run main.py

--> source activate
+-> page displays at /home